anjalinugg4/compusciencing.github.io/_posts/2024-04-18-hpc-env-setup.md

+---
+layout: post
+title: "Setting up the HPC Environment"
+tags: ["unrealcv", "unreal engine", "windows"]
+author: "Anjali Nuggehalli"
+include_mathjax: false
+---

-# Using HPC to Run Scripts
+## Using HPC to Run Scripts

+Follow these steps to set up the HPC Environment and then run commands in the terminal:

 1. Request an account on HPC by emailing ITS (servicedesk@pomona.edu) or creating a ticket on their website: https://servicedesk.pomona.edu/support/home.
 2. Once your account has been granted approval, visit the website here: https://ondemand.hpc.pomona.edu/pun/sys/dashboard.
 Scroll down to the bottom and select Jupyter Notebook under Interactive Apps.
 3. Set Pom Partitions to gpu and set the number of GPUs to at least 1 (we used 2 when trying to run the training.py script).
 Be sure to request a reasonable amount of memory depending on your need (we requested 5G for the training.py script).
 4. The job may take a second to launch.
 After it has started, click on the button “Connect to Jupyter”, which will lead you to the website interface for Jupyter Notebook.
 5. To run a python file, create a new python file in the jupyter notebook and copy the code you wish to run.
 At the top of the file, copy in:

 ```
 #!/bigdata/rhome/jzzo2022/miniforge3/envs/wandb/bin/python
 ```

 (substituting in the correct path to where you’ve installed python on your computer).

 6. Open a new terminal.
-Type the command: chmod u+x [file name].
+Type the command: `chmod u+x FILENAME`.
 This command makes the script executable.
-Type the command ls -l to double check it has worked.
+Type the command `ls -l` to double check it has worked.
 The script’s name should be in green.

 7. To run the script, you must submit it as a job using slurm.
 The correct command for this is:

 ```
 srun -n 1 -N 1 --gres=gpu:1 --time 0-01:00:00 [path to file] [any additional arguments]
 ```

 The example script asks for one task and one node.
 Hypothetically, this number can be increased.
 However, we ran into some trouble when asking for 4 tasks and 2 nodes.